-1. Attend an Open House or meet with an Adult Division staff member to discuss your program(s) of interest, tour the school and receive general financial aid information.
+1. Attend an Open House or meet with an Adult Career Center staff member to discuss your program(s) of interest, tour the school and receive general financial aid information.

 2. Apply to the program by submitting your Application Form and $40.00 Registration Fee.

 3. Schedule a time to take the CASAS entrance exam.
-All Credential Program students must meet required CASAS scores for their desired program*.
+All Career Training Program students must meet required CASAS scores for their desired program*.
 Applications will not be reviewed for acceptance into the program until required CASES scores have been achieved.